 MyBB aims to promote security research and increase security awareness.
-If you have published, or intend to publish, an analysis externally after all issues have been resolved, we encourage you to point us to these resources.
+If you have published — or intend to publish — an analysis, article or summary after all issues have been resolved, we encourage you to point us to these resources.

-We recommend delaying the publication by at least 14 days starting from the day the solutions were officially published to give administrators time to update their installations before exploitation methods are widely known.
+We recommend delaying the publication by at least 14 days starting from the day the solutions were officially published to give administrators time to update their installations before exploitation techniques are widely known.

 You can learn how MyBB handles vulnerability reports internally from the Security Workflow.